Hemp-Derived CBD

 -

-What is a DEXA scan?A DEXA scan (dual-energy x-ray absorptiometry) is a test that measures the amount of bone in your hip, spine or sometimes the forearm.
-The results will tell if you have normal bone density, osteopenia or osteoporosis.
-A DEXA total body composition is a whole body scan that will analyze your total mass, fat mass, lean mass and total percent body fat.
-For more information on DEXA scans, click here .
+What is a DEXA scan?A DEXA scan (dual-energy x-ray absorptiometry) is a test that measures bone density in areas such as the hip, spine, or forearm.
+It helps diagnose conditions like osteopenia and osteoporosis.
+Additionally, a DEXA total body composition scan analyzes your total mass, fat mass, lean mass, and total body fat percentage.
+For more information on DEXA scans, please visit our website.

 -